Research Objectives Should Be Which Two Things

 • Triangulate Data: Combine data from multiple sources or methods to validate your findings.
 This can help to increase the reliability and credibility of your research.

 • Pilot Test Your Measures: Before conducting your main study, pilot test your data collection instruments to identify any potential problems or ambiguities.
-This will allow you to refine your measures and ensure that they are capturing the information you need.
+This will allow you to refine your measures and make sure they are capturing the information you need.

 • Clearly Define Success Criteria: Explicitly state the criteria that will be used to determine whether your research objectives have been achieved.
-This will help to ensure that your findings are interpreted consistently and that your research is evaluated fairly.
+This will help to make sure your findings are interpreted consistently and that your research is evaluated fairly.

 The Interplay of Specificity and Measurability

 Specificity and measurability are not independent qualities; they are interconnected and mutually reinforcing.
 A specific objective is easier to measure, and a measurable objective is more likely to be specific.
-When formulating your research objectives, strive to achieve both qualities simultaneously.
-This will ensure that your research is focused, rigorous, and impactful.
+Day to day, when formulating your research objectives, strive to achieve both qualities simultaneously.
+This will make sure your research is focused, rigorous, and impactful.

 A Combined Approach: The SMART Framework